pbecchetti/cu-boulder/README.md

 `http://localhost:3000/votes` with a list of all the votes Those routes accept GET/POST/UPDATE, etc...

+db.json is filed with 5 questions and 1 vote as an example.

-I didn't use Java since 10+ years so I didn't feel confident enough using it here,although I created the files I guess we would need, they're in /json-server/java-files
+I didn't use Java since 10+ years so I didn't feel confident enough using it here,although I created the files we thought we would nee to make the API works, they're under the repo /json-server/java-files

 ## Build